NexusFi: Find Your Edge

 Inventory risk.
 Even without informed flow, random order imbalance builds directional exposure.
 If a maker buys 200 contracts on the bid and only sells 150 on the offer before price moves, they're sitting on 50 lots of unwanted inventory.
 Managing this requires hedging in correlated instruments or widening quotes to slow down the accumulating side.

 Queue position competition.
 On futures exchanges using price-time priority, getting to the front of the queue at the best bid or ask determines fill probability.
 Market makers compete aggressively for queue position — submitting orders early, maintaining them through quote updates, and managing cancellation/replacement strategies.
-As [tigertrader noted on NexusFi][1], the shift from human floor traders to electronic execution at the core changed how liquidity provision works, moving from physical presence and relationships to speed and algorithmic optimization.
+As [@tigertrader noted on NexusFi][1], the shift from human floor traders to electronic execution at the core changed how liquidity provision works, moving from physical presence and relationships to speed and algorithmic optimization.

 The net result: market makers narrow spreads and deepen the order book during normal conditions, reducing transaction costs for everyone.
 But they're not doing it as a public service.
 They're doing it because the economics work — until they don't.
+Together, these participants and their behavior form the backbone of auction market theory — the framework for reading any market as a continuous, price-discovering auction process.

 Designated Market Makers: The Exchange-Sanctioned Liquidity Floor #